African-American culture: Attire

 The Black Arts Movement, a cultural explosion of the 1960s, saw the incorporation of surviving cultural dress with elements from modern fashion and West African traditional clothing to create a uniquely African-American traditional style.
 Kente cloth is the best known African textile.
 These colorful woven patterns, which exist in numerous varieties, were originally made by the Asante and Ewe peoples of Ghana and Togo.
 Kente fabric also appears in a number of Western style fashions ranging from casual T-shirts to formal bow ties and cummerbunds.
 Kente strips are often sewn into liturgical and academic robes or worn as stoles.
 Since the Black Arts Movement, traditional African clothing has been popular amongst African Americans for both formal and informal occasions.
 Other manifestations of traditional African dress in common evidence in African-American culture are vibrant colors, mud cloth, trade beads and the use of Adinkra motifs in jewelry and in couture and decorator fabrics.

 Another common aspect of fashion in African-American culture involves the appropriate dress for worship in the Black church.
 It is expected in most churches that an individual present their best appearance for worship.
 African-American women in particular are known for wearing vibrant dresses and suits.
 An interpretation of a passage from the Christian Bible, "every woman who prays or prophesies with her head uncovered dishonors her head", has led to the tradition of wearing elaborate Sunday hats, sometimes known as "crowns".

 Hip hop fashion is popular with African Americans.
 Grillz were made popular by African-American rapper Nelly.

 Sagging pants was a part of African-American culture.
 Air Jordan, a shoe brand named after former African-American basketball player Michael Jordan, is very popular among the African-American community.

-African-American fashion designers include Sean Combs, Kimora Lee Simmons, Virgil Abloh and Kanye West.
+African-American fashion designers include Ann Lowe, Christopher John Rogers, Virgil Abloh and Kanye West.